suztopp/stopp-portfolio2021/README.md

 ### **SITEMAP**

-I create a sitemap of the site overall, to see how navigation would work.
+I created a sitemap of the site overall, to see how navigation would work.
+I stuck to this plan throughout the design process.
+I will ideally make this more minimal over time.

 <img src="images/sitemap.jpg" alt="sitemap picture" width="1000">